quicwg/ops-drafts/draft-ietf-quic-manageability.md

 infrastructure route using the address-port 4-tuple.
 If infrastructure routes on addresses only, NAT rebinding or address migration will cause packets to be delivered to the wrong server. {{QUIC_LB}}
-described a way to addresses this problem by coordinating the selection and use of connection IDs between load-balancers and servers.
+describes a way to addresses this problem by coordinating the selection and use of connection IDs between load-balancers and servers.

 Applying address translation at a middlebox to maintain a stable